Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 File System
 """""""""""

-In the File System section (added in Brick Viewer 2.2.1) you can expand the file system on the Micro-SD card.
+In the File System section (requires Brick Viewer >= 2.2.1) you can expand the file system on the Micro-SD card.

 .. image:: /Images/Screenshots/brickv_red_tab_settings_file_system.jpg